sehansi-9/gztprocessor/readme.md

 - Use `curl` or Postman to test endpoints (if using the API)
 - See `input/` for sample gazette files and dates/gazette numbers
 - See `request_body/` for sample request payloads
+- See https://github.com/sehansi-9/test-gztprocessor for a sample use of gztprocessor
 ---

 ## License